Cray-HPE/docs-csm/operations/image_management/Update_IMS_Job_Access_Network.md

       ncn-mw# watch 'kubectl -n services get pods | grep cray-ims'
     ```

-    Watch the status of the pod, you should see something like:
+    Watch the status of the pod for output similar to the following:

     ```text
     cray-ims-fbc5c5b45-lq4h7   0/2  PodInitializing 0 10s